pavlo-myskov/get-job/README.md

 [Back to top](#table-of-contents)

 ### Development Features
-- #### Django Authentication and Authorization System The app uses the Django Allauth package that is built on top of the built-in Django Authentication and Authorization System.
-The system provides a secure way to manage user accounts and allows users to create an account, login, logout, reset password, and update their profile.
-Also, the package is used to provide additional features such as email verification, social authentication, and password reset.

 - #### Role System
 To manage the different types of users, I created Custom User Model and implemented a role system.
 The app contains two main types of users - Jobseekers and Employers.
 So the system allows users to create an account as a Jobseeker or an Employer.
 All the time when we want to create a new user, we have to assign him to a role.
 The email address is used as a unique identifier of the user and the system does not allow users to register multiple accounts with the same email address.
 So the Jobseeker and the Employer can not have the same email address.